"Consent and Assumption of Risk in Tort and Criminal Law," in Unravelling Tort and Crime Matthew Dyson, ed., Cambridge University Press (forthcoming).

 "Requiring Reasonable Beliefs About Self-Defense Ensures That Acts Conforming to Those Beliefs Are Reasonable," in Criminal Law Conversations 441, K. Ferzan, S. Garvey & P. Robinson, eds., Oxford University Press (2009).

-"Self-defense: Reasonable Beliefs or Reasonable Self-Control?" in Symposium, on the Reasonable Person in Criminal Law, 11 New Criminal Law Review 51 (2008).
-PDF
+"Self-defense: Reasonable Beliefs or Reasonable Self-Control?" in Symposium, The Reasonable Person in Criminal Law, 11 New Criminal Law Review 51 (2008).

 "The Conceptual Structure of Consent in Criminal Law," review of Peter Westen, The Logic of Consent: The Diversity and Deceptiveness of Consent as a Defense to Criminal Conduct, Ashgate (2004), 9 Buffalo Criminal Law Review 577 (2006).